dirkkelly/dirkkelly/content/2018/02/the-myth-of-incentive-under-capitalism-g.a.cohen.md

 >
 > I'm going to claim the the way the system uses TECHNOLOGICAL progress generates widespread EXTINCTION not SURVIVAL.

-Yeah that's right, CAPITALISM KILLS it kills not only the workers who are hyper-exploited in developing nations (some of them get caught in the nets) it kills the chances of our species to behave in such a way that it garunetees and improves the qualitfy of life that comes after it.
+Yeah that's right, CAPITALISM KILLS it kills not only the workers who are hyper-exploited in developing nations (some of them get caught in the nets when they jump from their slave factory) it kills the chances of our species to behave in such a way that it guarantees and improves the quality of life that comes after it.

 In its quest for continuous growth, it consumes everything.